Know About Raw Sugar Manufacturing Process

 For more information regarding the Defication process please go through the below link

 Concepts of Juice Defecation Process in Raw Sugar Manufacturing Process

-The function of juice clarifier is to separate insoluble solids in limed juice (Deficated juice), which are in “flocs” by means of settling and allowing the clear Juice.
+The function of the juice clarifier is to separate insoluble solids in limed juice (Deficated juice), which are in “flocs” by means of settling and allowing the clear Juice.

 Centrifuging and Drying

-The massecuite from crystallizers is taken into centrifugals to for the separation of sugar crystals and molasses.
+The massecuite from crystallizers is taken into centrifugal to for the separation of sugar crystals and molasses.
 The centrifugal machine in which crystals in the massecuite are separated by using centrifugal force from the surrounding molasses or syrup.

-In raw sugar production, use little bit of washing of ” A massecuite” sugar in the Centrifugal and it is to be followed as per the output raw sugar colour requirement.
-After centrifuging, the raw sugar dying flowed by cooling on hopper by blowing hot and cold air.
-Bagging temp should be maintained near to room temperature to prevent caking of raw sugar.
-The raw sugar should be quickly moved to refined sugar process as far as possible or otherwise to be stored in humid proof godown.
+In raw sugar production, use a little bit of washing of ” A massecuite” sugar in the Centrifugal and it is to be followed as per the output raw sugar colour requirement.
+After centrifuging, the raw sugar dying flowed by cooling on a hopper by blowing hot and cold air.
+Bagging temp should be maintained near room temperature to prevent caking of raw sugar.
+The raw sugar should be quickly moved to the refined sugar process as far as possible or otherwise be stored in humid proof godown.

 Specifications of Raw Sugar